Share a form with colleagues

 You can give access to your forms to other LogAlto users.

-In order to share a form, you must have access to the form.
+To share a form, you must have access to the form.

-- If your form is ‘Published’, then the ‘Share’ button will appear on the menu at the top right corner of the form
+• If your form is ‘Published,’ then the ‘Share’ button will appear on the menu at the top right corner of the form.

-- Click on the ‘Share button’.
-A share custom form panel will appear
+• Click on the ‘Share button.’
+A share custom form panel will appear.

-- Use the dropdown list to select your options.
+• Use the dropdown list to select your options.

-- Click ‘ok’
+• Click ‘ok’

-Note: If a form does not have a Project field, then the system will not be able to filter viewing depending on "Own org. unit" for Collaborator and Reviewer.
-Instead they will be able to view all records, and for the Reviewer to edit or delete all records.
+Note: If a form does not have a Project field, then the system cannot filter viewing depending on "Own org. unit" for Collaborator and Reviewer.
+Instead, they can view all records and the Reviewer can edit or delete them.

 It is possible to share forms not only with specific users but also with specific projects, country offices (branches) or specific user profiles.